 However, for historic reasons drill information is transferred in what is called an NC or Excellon file, loosely based on the IPC-NC-349 specification from August 1985.
 Many of these NC files are of deplorable quality.
-The reason for the deplorable state of NC files is that, for CAD CAM data exchange, the IPC-NC-349 specification is deeply problematic:
+The reason is that, for CAD to CAM data exchange, the IPC-NC-349 specification is deeply problematic:

 - The IPC specification is expensive, therefore only few have access to a copy.
 The company Excellon published a specification based on IPC-NC-349, and this was widely used.
 (Hence the name Excellon files.)
 However, Excellon no longer publishes its specification, and one has to rely on "black copies", probably published in violation of the copyright.
 Ironically, the PCB industry develops NC files based on non-existent, illegal or unaffordable specifications.
-All too often the specifications are abandoned altogether, and the software is reverse engineered based on the chaotic NC files that circulate.
+All too often the specifications are abandoned altogether, and the a format is reverse engineered based on the chaotic NC files that circulate.
 Confusion breeds more confusion. - The 349 format is an input format for NC drill machines, not a CAD/CAM exchange format.
 Most commands are superfluous to CAD/CAM.
 Nobody implements it completely, it is much too complicated.
 However, it is not clear which subset is to be used.
 Consequently, dialects abound.
-Some intentionally write incomplete NC files for fear of picking the wrong subset and relegate essential information to informal sidecar files. - The 349 format is overcomplicated, with overlapping methods to express the same data.
-These embellishments increase the confusion further. - The Excellon speciation not only contained the IPC-NC-349 command, but also historic Excellon proprietary commands.
-This added another slate of useless complications. - The 349 specification is often very obscure.
-Consequently, different interpretations abound. - The 349 specification promotes fixed point coordinate data, with an implied decimal point.
+Some intentionally write incomplete NC files for fear of picking theNC- wrong subset and relegate essential information to informal sidecar files. - The 349 format is overcomplicated, with overlapping methods to express the same data.
+These embellishments increase the confusion further. - The Excellon specification not only contained 349 commands, but also historic Excellon proprietary commands.
+This added another layer of useless complication. - The 349 specification is often obscure.
+Consequently, interpretations abound. - The 349 specification promotes fixed point coordinate data, with an implied decimal point.
 In itself there is nothing wrong with fixed point data, but 349 provides no way to specify where the decimal point is!
-Without knowing where the decimal point is the file is meaningless.
+Without knowing where the decimal point is the file is utterly meaningless.
 This is the fatal flaw.
 To get around this glaring hole in the spec, developers had to invent their own way to try to specify where the decimal point is.
 More dialects and confusion.

 NC files are slowly being replaced by Gerber but will be around for a long time.
-To address the chaos with NC files while they are still around the software organizations whose logo's are on the front page of this document came together in an informal consortium to develop a simple and clear specification for NC files: the CAD/CAM Exchange format.
+To address the chaos with NC files while they are still around the software organizations whose logos are on the front page of this document came together in an informal consortium to develop a simple and clear specification for NC files: the CAD/CAM Exchange format.
 A tight and unequivocal specification gives the industry a reference to work towards, so that NC files over time converge to a common standard rather than diverging more and more.